azimxxm/Tods-UIKit-SwiftUI/README.md

 The API layer is implemented with URLSession, using Codable models and a fully programmatic UI approach.

+# Personal opinion
+I enjoy working with SwiftUI because it feels more modern, efficient, and expressive.
+While UIKit is still powerful, it often requires a lot of boilerplate code.
+Personally, I prefer writing clean and modern code with the latest tools and features.

+I enjoy working with SwiftUI because it feels more modern, efficient, and expressive.
+While UIKit is still powerful, it often requires a lot of boilerplate code.
+Personally, I prefer writing clean and modern code with the latest tools and features.

 ## This is Task about

 ### TASK: